gdm413229/swwmgz_m/ExtendedLore.md

   begins.
 - 2917: Following ten confusing years of battle, Hiikya is defeated by Deneva Unissix, who sacrifices her own life in the final attack.

-- Indeterminate: In order to stop a massive Eldrich Abomination from corrupting all of existence, the two Mishe brothers activate Vault 490.
+- ????: In order to stop a massive Eldrich Abomination from corrupting all of existence, the two Mishe brothers activate Vault 490.
 Although the threat is defeated, major parts of the multiverse shatter in the process.
 Project Abyss begins.